 Updated April 18, 2019

 OH, hey.
 Diskurso Curation held its Apropiación group show artists' talk last April 5 at J Studio, La Fuerza Plaza, did you hear?
 Did you get to watch Mideo Cruz's unofficial live video of it, later on made available on our Facebook page?
 Again, we'd naturally be biased towards having that as an entry in our own April 2019 picks of the month listing, too, please understand. :) . . .
 But, once again, we know we have to look elsewhere; again, in those places we can access with our unpaid time, including places on the Web.
 So here are our picks of the month for April 2019:

-REMEMBER Piero Manzoni's Artist's Shit?
+Pollution Souvenir.
+Remember Piero Manzoni's Artist's Shit?
 A number of small business entrepreneurs in Chiang Mai didn't exactly get their inspiration from that conceptual piece for their project called Pollution Souvenir, but one can't help but compare the tone of the two concepts, how different they are and how similar.
 In fact, the Thai group did not cull their thought from a sardonic approach but from Switzerland's canned fresh air.
 But if Switzerland's sweet project got its inspiration from Manzoni's laughing or angry piece, then the full circle has been completed, ending in Pollution Souvenir's apologetic and hopeful Thai kind of bottled bow.
+What a social sculpture!

 The cover of Priests' The Seduction of Kansas album, also released April 5